apache/superset/docs/visualization.rst

 +------+------------------------------+

-You need to add a new Country ?
+Need to add a new Country?
 -------------------------------

-To add a new country in country map tools, we need follow next steps :
+To add a new country in country map tools, we need to follow the following steps :

-1. You need shapfiles why contains data of your map.
+1. You need shapefiles which contain data of your map.
-   You can get this file in this site : http://www.diva-gis.org/gdata
+   You can get this file on this site: http://www.diva-gis.org/gdata

 2. You need to add ISO 3166-2 with column name ISO for all record in your file.
-   It's important because, it's a norm for mapping your data with geojson file
+   It's important because it's a norm for mapping your data with geojson file

-3. You need to convert shapfile to geojson file.
+3. You need to convert shapefile to geojson file.
-   This action can make with ogr2ogr tools : http://www.gdal.org/ogr2ogr.html
+   This action can make with ogr2ogr tools: http://www.gdal.org/ogr2ogr.html

 4. Put your geojson file in next folder : superset/assets/visualizations/countries with the next name : nameofyourcountries.geojson

-5. You can to reduce size of geojson file ont this site : http://mapshaper.org/
+5. You can to reduce size of geojson file on this site: http://mapshaper.org/

 6. Go in file superset/assets/javascripts/explorev2/stores/controls.jsx